 Career strategy starts from within.
 My first presentation was based on the Know and Target processes of the framework with the following key messages:

-- Know what’s important, who are you, who you want to become, and be remembered for to guide your career strategy.
+- Know what’s important, who are you, who you want to become, and be remembered to guide your career strategy.
 It all starts from within.

 - Our career is one part of our life story.
 Plan and manage your career in that broader context to bring balance and fulfillment across all of the roles you play in life.